gshipley/summitlab14/Chapters/11-Creating_PHP_applications.md

 ###**libs directory**

 The libs directory is a location where the developer can provide any dependencies that are not able to be deployed using the standard dependency resolution system for the selected runtime.
-In the case of PHP, the standard convention that OpenShift Enterprise uses is providing *PEAR* modules in the deptlist.txt file.
+In the case of PHP, the standard convention that OpenShift Enterprise uses is providing *PEAR* modules in the deplist.txt file.

 ###**misc directory**